 Second, choose window treatments that provide high protection and are easy to clean.
 Try blinds or curtains with a low glare factor.

-Third, take steps to protect your skin and finish your outdoor space with a patio rug or umbrella.
+Third, take steps to protect and finish your outdoor space with a patio rug or umbrella.
 Fourth, utilize products with built-in UV filters like cutlery and glasses, which can be washed more often.

 How long should you tan with a UV Index of 9?